We are all familiar with ‘best-before’ and ‘use-by’ dates on food. Medicines are very similarly labelled.

 Why do drugs have an expiry date?

-This does assume the product is stored correctly, and the packaging remains intact.
+This is on the assumption that the product is stored correctly, and the packaging remains intact.
 Medicines are susceptible to moisture and extremes of temperature, light, and heat.
 And, always store out of reach from children!

 What do expiry dates mean?
 When does it become unsafe to take a medicine?